AMBLER BOILER HOUSE

-HSA’s design for the adaptive reuse of this abandoned boiler house has created a state-of-the-art LEED Platinum office space, while carefully preserving key elements of the well-known landmark and following Ambler's revitalization.
+HSA’s adaptive reuse design of this abandoned boiler house has created a state-of-the-art LEED Platinum office space, while carefully preserving key elements of the well-known landmark and following Ambler's revitalization.
 Originally constructed in 1897 as a power-generating station for the production of asbestos products, the Ambler Boiler House project illustrates design success in transit-oriented adaptive reuse, brownfield redevelopment, and creative project financing.

-With close proximity to the SEPTA regional rail station, existing roadways and available utility services, the project is a responsible approach to commercial development, encouraging public transportation and utilizing infill development principles to merge the site into the existing downtown density.
-Sustainable principles were followed to ensure energy efficiency (utilizing a geothermal system), less material landfill, avoidance of potable water waste and provision of healthy office space.
+With close proximity to the SEPTA regional rail station, existing roadways and available utility services, the project is a responsible approach to commercial development.
+Encouraging public transportation and utilizing infill development principles, the site is merged into the existing downtown density.
+Sustainable principles were followed to ensure energy efficiency (utilizing a geothermal system), lessen material landfill, avoid potable water waste and provide a healthy office space.

 Preservation Alliance for Greater Philadelphia, Grand Jury Award